AvtsVivek/LearnVsExt/src/tasks/500660-WriteVsStoreConfigSettings/ReadMe.md

+# Demos how to read settings from settings store

 1. This example is similar to the 500650-AddingSimpleCommand.
+Expands from 500655-ReadVsStoreConfigSettings

 2. The project is created exactly same way.